-1) Tuition In-Full The Tuition In-Full option requires students to pay the total of the tuition and fees prior to the start date of the program.
+The Tuition In-Full option allows students to pay the total of the tuition and fees prior to the start date of the program

-4) Post-9/11 GI Bill The Post-9/11 GI Bill provides financial assistance for higher education and a housing allowance to Veterans, Service members and eligible family members.
+The Post-9/11 GI Bill provides financial assistance for higher education and a housing allowance to Veterans, Service members and eligible family members.
 To be eligible to receive funding, individuals must have at least 90 days of aggregate service after September 10, 2001, or be honorably discharged with a service-connected disability after 30 days.
-Other Benefit Details:

 - All tuition and fee benefits are paid directly to the school.